adriann116/WHSTechNotes/journal.md

 Having brain rot isnt bad   only happens to certain people
 # December 19, 2024
 yes i am excited for thw winter break take a full break from school and everyone else and be by myself
+# January  8, 2025
+i passed all my classes so i didnt need to fix anything